execRooted/useful-software/README.md

 - A lightweight clipboard manager that monitors your clipboard and saves entries into a JSON file named `clipboard_history.json`.

-- To install the program, download the .zip file, put the clp folder somewhere in your computer and install the requirements.txt.
-Then create a shortcut for clp_mon.pyw and place it into the startup folder.<br>
+- To install the program, download the .zip file, put the clp folder somewhere in your computer, preferably not encrypted by bitlocker, so it can run on startup.
+Then install the requirements.txt, create a shortcut for clp_mon.pyw and place it into the startup folder.<br>
   --> *If you dont know how to get to the startup folder and/or install requirements.txt, visit the ***Help*** section down below*

 - To start monitoring, restart your PC